-Thames Concerts (founded in the 1960s by distinguished conductor Louis Halsey) is a charitable foundation which exists to promote and present an annual series of high-quality concerts in the Royal Borough of Kingston upon Thames.
-Through its connections, Thames Concerts is able to bring world-class musicians to the Borough, and also provide an opportunity for local youth orchestras and choirs to perform.
-The organisation also aims to support musical education via our programme of music and other events.
+Thames Concerts is a charitable company which exists to promote and present an annual series of high-quality morning and evening concerts in the Royal Borough of Kingston upon Thames.
+Through its connections, Thames Concerts brings world-class musicians to the Borough, and also provides opportunities for local youth ensembles, choirs and soloists to perform.
+The organisation supports musical education via its programme of music and other events.

-In 2013 Thames Concerts moved to a new home, St Andrew’s Church, Surbiton, a beautiful Blomfield church with excellent acoustics and facilities, and an outstanding pipe organ.
-In 2015 the organisation introduced morning coffee concerts, promoting young up-and-coming local talent from the Borough’s schools and colleges, and from 2016 to 2019 enjoyed a successful partnership with the CornerHouse (Surbiton), in presenting an annual series of workshops and masterclasses delivered by Thames Concerts performers.
+Since 2013 Thames Concerts has had its home at St Andrew’s Church, Surbiton, a beautiful Blomfield church with excellent acoustics and facilities, and an outstanding Hunter organ.
+In 2015 the organisation introduced free-admission morning coffee concerts, promoting young up-and-coming local talent from the Borough’s schools and colleges.

 Thames Concerts’ Committee: